-Table 17.26.040A Standards
+Table 17.24.040(A) Standards

-Use Limitations Minimum Non-Residential Building Square Footage per Residential Unit 100 sf Santa Fe Avenue Ground Floor Frontage Active Uses, minimum 50% Santa Le Avenae Ordana Looi Frontage Active OSes, minimum 3070 Percentage of Total Residential Units that must be Live/Work Less than 20 units None Over 20 units 30% 1 Height Maximum, first 50' of frontage 3 stories/ 45 ft Maximum, other 5 stories/ 65 ft Setbacks Santa Fe Ave, minimum/maximum 0 ft Local Street, minimum None Local Street, maximum 15 ft Interior Property Line, minimum None interior i roperty zine, minimum Itoric Streetwall & Frontage Building Streetwall at Setback , Santa Fe Ave, minimum 80% Transparency , Santa Fe Ave, minimum 50% Transparency , Local Street, minimum 25% Transparency , Escat Street, minimum 2070 Open Space + Open Space per unit, minimum 150 sf Common Open Space per unit, minimum 75 sf Ground/Podium Level Open Space, percent of lot, minimum 5% 1.
-Any use listed in Table 17.26.020A or 17.26.020B under "Primarily Retail Uses," "Primarily Office Uses," "Primarily Civ Hotels, shall be considered an active use.
-Active uses shall cover at least 50% of the ground floor, excluding parking an cover at least 50% of the building frontage along Santa Fe Avenue.
-This regulation shall not apply to industrial or wareho not included in Table 17.26.020B.
-2. Mechanical equipment, elevator shafts, and architectural features are permitted to exceed the maximum height limit to by up to 12 feet with a maximur horizontal dimension of 30 feet.
-3. Setback on Santa Fe Avenue is prohibited, except on a parcel adjacent to a legacy structure.
-Within 100 feet of a legacy y structure, the Santa Fe Avenu setback shall match the legacy structure setback, plus or minus three feet.
-4. Dedication shall be required to establish a 12-foot minimum sidewalk.
-5. Publicty-accessible open spaces, such as paseos or plazas, shall be exempt from the calculation.
-6. "Transparency" means of a minimum percentage of that portion of a street-facing exterior wall, which is between 2 feet to which is visually open to the building interior, including untinted, unfrosted, and non-reflective windows, doorways and other openings.
-Walkways, driveway paseos and plazas are omitted from the calculation.
-"Open Space" means any open-air space which is designed for specific recreational purposes, including active and passive. yards (except the required front yard setback), courtyards, balconies, decks, porches, roof decks and patios.
-Open space do es not include driveways, aisle parking spaces or side or rear yards less than eight feet (8') in width or front setback areas.
-8. "Common Open Space" means usable open space designed and intended for the common use or enjoyment by resid ents or guests, with a minimu dimension of fifteen feet (15').
-9. Industrial or warehouse use classifications which are not included in Table 17.26.020B shall meet this requirement through connected to the street and subject to Design Review.
-A widened sidewalk, enhanced with landscaping, furniture, lighting a mayor art, snatt be an acceptab
+- 1. Any use listed in Table 17.24.020(A) or 17.24.020(B) under "Primarily Retail Uses," "Primarily Office Uses," "Primarily Civic/Institutional Uses," as well as Hotels, shall be considered active use.
+Active uses shall cover at least 50% of the ground floor, excluding parking and loading areas.
+They shall also cover at least 50% of the building frontage along Santa Fe Avenue.
+This regulation shall not apply to industrial or warehouse use classifications which are not included in Table 17.24.020(B) - 2.
+Mechanical equipment, elevator shafts, and architectural features are permitted to exceed the maximum height limit by up to 12 feet with a maximum horizontal dimension of 30 feet. - 3.
+Setback on Santa Fe Avenue is prohibited, except on a parcel adjacent to a legacy structure.
+Within 100 feet of a legacy structure, the Santa Fe Avenue setback shall match the legacy structure, plus or minus 3 feet. - 4.
+Dedication shall be required to establish a 12-foot minimum sidewalk. - 5.
+Publicly accessible open spaces, such as paseos or plazas, shall be exempt from the calculation. - 6.
+"Transparency" means of a minimum percentage of that portion of a street-facing exterior wall, which is between 2 feet and 12 feet above the sidewalk grade, which is visually open to the building interior, including untinted, unfrosted, and non-reflective windows, doorways and other openings.
+Walkways, driveways, paseos and plazas are omitted from the calculation. - 7.
+"Open Space" means any open-air space which is designed for specific recreational purposes, including active and passive activities.
+Open space includes yards (except the require front yard setback), courtyards, balconies, decks, porches, roof decks and patios.
+Open space does not include driveways, aisles, parking spaces, or side or rear yards less than 8 feet in width or front setback areas. - 8.
+"Common Open Space" means usable open space designed and intended for the common use or enjoyment by residents or guests, with a minimum dimension of 15 feet. - 9.
+Industrial or warehouse use classifications which are not included in Table 17.24.020(B), shall meet this requirement through a publicly-accessible open space connected to the street and subject to Design Review.
+A widened sidewalk, enhanced with landscaping, furniture, lighting and/or art, shall be an acceptable form of publicly-accessible open space for these uses, even if setbacks are not allowed.

-Use Limitation, Height, and Open Space Requirements
+Figure 17.24.040(B) Use Limitation, Height, and Open Space Requirements

-Streetwall, Frontage, and Floor Height Requirements
+Figure 17.24.040(C) Streetwall, Frontage, and Floor Height Requirements

-Chapter 17.27 SANTA FE NORTH DISTRICT (MU-N ZONE)
+Chapter 17.25 Santa Fe North District (MU-N ZONE)

-A. Purpose.
+- A. Purpose.
 The Santa Fe North District is intended to connect the City Center District and City of Vernon more generally to mixed-use environment present in the Arts and Warehouse Districts in the City of Los Angeles.
-The district is intended to prioritize creative production, production retail and live/work uses, often in adaptive reuse of legacy industrial buildings.

-B. Standards and Nonconforming Uses.
+The district is intended to prioritize creative production, production retail and live/work uses, often in adaptive reuse of legacy industrial buildings. - B. Standards and Nonconforming Uses.
 The regulation of uses and establishment of development standards and site planning standards set forth in the MU-N Zone are those deemed necessary to establish an environment prioritizing creative production, production retail, and live/work uses.
-The right to use and maintain legal nonconforming uses and legal nonconforming building and standards in the MU-N Zone and all overlay zones are governed by Section 17.64.010, "Legal nonconforming status."
+The right to use and maintain legal nonconforming uses and legal nonconforming building and standards in the MU-N Zone and all overlay zones are governed by Section 17.64.010 Legal nonconforming status.